CS2103JAN2017-F12-B1/main/src/test/data/ManualTesting/TestScript.md

 > unmark 1

 The same task should be reverted to as "ongoing".

+if INDEX 1 is a recurring event, it will mark as complete and display the next recurring task if any<br>

 We can also mark and unmark multiple tasks in a single command:
 >mark 1 2 3